perrin4869/react-stay-scrolled/README.md

 ### stayScrolled

-Type: `function(notify = true)`
+Type: `function() => bool`

-Scrolls down the element if it was already scrolled down - useful for when a user is reading previous messages, and you don't want to interrupt
+Scrolls down the element if it was already scrolled down - useful for when a user is reading previous messages, and you don't want to interrupt.
+Returns true if it scrolled down, false otherwise.

-#### notify

-Type: `boolean` optional, default `true`.

-If `true`, it fires an `onStayScrolled` event after execution, notifying whether or not the component stayed scrolled

 ### scroll